Arthur's Seat Walk

 The site is geologically significant being part of the Arthur's Seat Volcano site of special scientific interest.
 Like the rock on which Edinburgh Castle is built, the hill was formed by an extinct volcano system of the Carboniferous age, which was then eroded by a glacier about 350 million years ago.

-The shortest route to the top is from the Dunsapie Loch, just to the east of the hill.
+For a shorter/easier route to the summit try the Arthurs Seat Easy Route which starts from the parking area at Dunsapie Loch.
 There's a car park there and trails leading up from the loch to the peak, which is a short distance away.
 This longer circular route climbs to Arthur's seat from Holyrood Palace, just to the north of the hill.

 Starting from the car park near the palace, you first bear east before turning west and climbing along Salisbury Crags.
 There's some fine views back down to the palace from here with the Scottish Parliament and the Firth of Forth also visible on a clear day.